 Everyone abroad talks about returning to India – r2i.
 Sooner or later, every Indian settled overseas considers returning home, or at least thinks about it.
 Regardless how much you plan and how much you look forward to it, the real life experience always brings its own surprises – the good and the bad ones.

 Most of the NRIs romanticize about the life in India.
 However, those returning to India have their own complaints about life back home:

 Not the same old neighborhood: I wrote a full article on this recently, the home we left behind many years ago is not the same, neither is the neighborhood.
 The old friends have moved on with their lives.
 The shady tree next to the pond is gone, so is the pond.
 It is not the same India you left behind decades ago.
 Time changes everything.
 The past is long gone – even in India!

 Kids hate it: many parents return to India to raise their kids in Indian culture speaking Indian language.
 However, the whole experience is very hard on kids.
-The language, the new place, the new surroundings, the power cuts, the crowd….the whole thing overwhelms them.
+The language, the new place, the new surroundings, the power cuts, the crowd…the whole thing overwhelms them.
 They like India for vacationing, but forget the permanent living part.

 Faded bonds of Family and friends: Many of us return home to be with family and old friends.
 However, once you go back, it does not feel like the good old days.
 Everybody is on a different wavelength; they have their own lives to live.